Register of Foreign-owned Water Entitlements

 The Commission requested further information and feedback following the release of a draft report on 17 August 2021.

-The draft report presents the Commission’s preliminary analysis and views on the rationales for the Register, its effectiveness, costs and benefits, and possible improvements, for both its current and future forms.
+The draft report presented the Commission’s preliminary analysis and views on the rationales for the Register, its effectiveness, costs and benefits, and possible improvements, for both its current and future forms.

 Final report to Government and release

-The final inquiry report is to be handed to the Australian Government by 7 December 2021.
+The final inquiry report was handed to the Australian Government on 19 November 2021 and publicly released on 2 December 2021.